-Often I find myself feeling like a misfit, walking a path that relates many types of knowledge and experiences — denying the concept of exclusion and specialization pushed by modern society.
+I often feel like a misfit, walking a path that relates many types of knowledge and experiences — denying the concept of exclusion and specialization pushed by modern society.

 I was born curious and attracted by beauty, constantly exploring and wondering.
-I studied computer coding and became a graphic design apprentice in an advertising agency in Chile in 1996.
+I studied coding and became a graphic design apprentice in an advertising agency in Chile in 1996.
 In 1998, I switched to health science and obtained a university degree as a medical technologist and molecular biologist.
-In 2009 I earned a Ph.D. degree in Sciences, with a thesis in biophysics and structural biology.
+In 2009 I earned a Ph.D. degree in Sciences, the biophysics and structure of ion channels.

-During the same time, I played bagpipes in a Celtic band in Temuco, curated a music festival in Valdivia, and play the tunes and melodies of the Galician Gaita on the shores of the Valdivia River.
-I travelled back and forth between Chicago, Valdivia, and Valparaíso for three years and then established in Montreal in 2009, where I became a neuroscientist.
+Around the same time, I learned bagpipes and performed with a Celtic band in Temuco.
+I curated a music festival in Valdivia, and played the tunes of the Galician Gaita on the shores of the Valdivia River.
+I travelled back and forth between Chicago, Valdivia, and Valparaíso for three years and then established in Montreal in 2009, becoming a neuroscientist.
 While my science developed here, I learned and became a practitioner of stained glass art.

 Eventually, my soul itched for the diversity of perspectives and the creative art process.
-In 2016 I founded The Convergence Initiative (CI), an independent Canadian international awarded non-profit organization dedicated to advancing (neuro)science education and knowledge through art, promoting the interaction between science and art.
+In 2016 I founded The Convergence Initiative, an internationally awarded non-profit organization dedicated to advancing (neuro)science education and knowledge through art, promoting the interaction between them.
 Today, parallel to my scientific practice, I teach neuroscience to fine art students and science communication to scientists in Concordia University Faculty of Fine Arts.

 As a Science Communicator, I became interested in the crossover between science and art to explore the emotionality missed in scientific communication.
-In that context, I curate content, programs, and exhibitions for the Convergence Initiative and other organizations.
+In that context, I often act as curator of content, programs, and exhibitions for the Convergence Initiative and other organizations like Native Immigrant.

 Nature, in a classical depiction of aesthetics and beauty.

-The Scientific Method, exploring the interpretations of the natural phenomena produced by the subtractive digitalization of the analogic realm and the consequences that this has to the approaching of truth.
-The marvellous observations and questions revealed by tools that behave like new senses.
+The Scientific Method and the interpretations of the natural phenomena produced by the subtractive digitalization of the analogic realm and the consequences to the approaching of truth using this method.
+The marvellous observations and questions revealed to us by tools that behave like new senses.
 And the ethical flaws from a process unaware of the scientist and focused on the production of knowledge.

-I use art-based graphic design, digital and analogic illustration, stained glass, acrylic painting, digital photography and video, infrared cameras, poetry, and social commentary.
+I use stained glass, stained glass painting, acrylic painting, digital and analogic illustration, art-based graphic design, digital and infrared photography, video, poetry, and social commentary.